wereboss/wereboss.github.io/about.md

 classes: wide
 ---

-As a professional, I'm a Digital Banking specialist, Mobile app strategist and a passionate evangelist for digital innovation and customer centricity.
+A Digital Banking specialist & strategist, by profession, and a passionate evangelist for digital innovation and customer centricity.
-At heart, a relentless problem solver and a lifelong learner.
+A relentless problem solver and a lifelong learner, at heart.
 This space is an attempt to structure my wanderings and perhaps learn and improve myself on the way.